-The school will follow.
+The school will follow .
 All school staff, families, and students will be notified via ParentSquare or email within one business day or less when a confirmed case has been confirmed.
 The identity of the person affected will not be disclosed, as required by the and the .

-- Child or staff had close contact with someone confirmed with COVID-19: Cohort remains open and staff and families in cohort are notified.
+- Child or staff had close contact with someone confirmed with COVID-19: The classroom remains open and staff and families in that stable group/classroom are notified.

-- Child or staff has confirmed COVID-19 infection: Notify SFDPH, close cohort for 14 days from last exposure, notify staff and families within one business day or less.
+- Child or staff has confirmed COVID-19 infection: Notify SFDPH, close the classroom for 10-14 days from last exposure, notify staff and families within one business day or less.

 Synergy School was founded on the values of equity, diversity, inclusion, and social justice.
 As part of our response to the pandemic and promoting equity with respect to prevention and mitigation, we are providing the following:

-- Prioritize students who are likely to experience the greatest negative impacts from not being able to attend school in-person.
+- Prioritize all students including those who are likely to experience the greatest negative impacts from not being able to attend school in-person.

 - Ensure that students have access to instruction when out of class, as required by federal and state law.